mklewandowski/react-blog/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is based on the [Net Ninja React tutorial located here](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d).
+It is based on the [Net Ninja React tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d).

 ### Available Scripts